Groupleader

 Main research interests: chimeric antigen receptors, hematopoietic stem cells, macrophages, cancer immunotherapy

-Ariane Nguyen obtained her B. Sc. in Biochemistry from the Leibniz University Hannover and continued her education in Biochemistry at the Hannover Medical School.
+Dr. Ariane Nguyen obtained her B. Sc. in Biochemistry from the Leibniz University Hannover and continued her education in Biochemistry at the Hannover Medical School.
 During her master studies she worked as an research scholar at the Dana-Farber Cancer Institute (Boston/USA) under the supervision of Christian Brendel.
-Since 2018 she is pursuing her PhD in the laboratory of Nico Lachmann.
+She performed her doctoral thesis in the group of Prof. Dr. Lachmann, obtained her PhD in 2023 and continued her work afterwards.

 Main research Interest: (alveolar) macrophages, plasticity, adaptation